proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 - How will they judge your generation's response to this opportunity?

 ### Question 6: Via Negativa - What Are You NOT?
-**Context:** Building identity through rejection, opting out as definition, Nobody•Will•Pay philosophy
+**Context:** Building identity through rejection, opting out as definition, Via Negativa philosophy

 **Discussion Points:**
 - How does defining yourself by what you reject clarify what you stand for?